-Other forces may have contributed to the outcome of this pilot; however, when compared with the 2019 outcome (pre-Capture), the outcome is conclusive and positive.
+Other forces may have contributed to the outcome of this pilot as will be elaborated in a technical paper to follow this report; however, when compared with the 2019 outcome (pre-Capture), the outcome is conclusive and positive.

 The pilot findings reveal a range of concerns arising partly from the ripple effect of covid-19 pandemic and its attendant uncertainty in the supply of farm inputs such as seeds and fertilizer; but also due to financial issues and the need for price stability and consistent returns.